What is our current budget model?

 Incremental budgeting provides little incentive to grow revenue or become more efficient with spending as there is no link between historical allocations and level of activity.
 The new Budget Allocation Model will align resources with university strategy, promote transparency and provide necessary information for responsible fiscal stewardship.
 The model aims to provide an enhanced tracking of how revenues and costs are generated across our campus units.

 Do we have an external party helping us with this transition?

-Huron Consulting Group has been engaged to assist us with the budget model redesign and implementation.
-They have experience and expertise in helping large universities undertake budget planning and sustainability and will support the steering committee by analyzing data, modeling budgets, sharing best practices and examining case studies.
+Huron Consulting Group was engaged to assist us with the budget model redesign and software implementation.
+They have experience and expertise in helping large universities undertake budget planning and sustainability and provided support the steering committee by analyzing data, modeling budgets, sharing best practices and examining case studies.

 What is the implementation timeline?

 Many universities, both private and public, use incentive-based budget models, including: